ctopheryoung/gh-api-node-project/README.md

 * gulp build
 * gulp serve

 This will concatenate and compile the necessary JavaScript files and then run the local server.
 It should automatically open the page (located at http://localhost:3000/) in your preferred browser.

 ## Technologies Used

-JavaScript, Node.js, Bower, Sass CSS, GitHub API
+JavaScript, Node.js, Bower, Gulp, Sass CSS, GitHub API

 ## License